First Time User? Sign Up Now

 For group 3 and group 4 standard-risk patients (i.e., without MYC amplification or metastatic disease), the gain or loss of whole chromosomes appears to connote a favorable prognosis.
 This finding was derived from the data of 91 patients with non-WNT/non-SHH medulloblastoma enrolled in the SIOP-PNET-4 (NCT01351870) clinical trial and was confirmed in an independent group of 70 children with non-WNT/non-SHH medulloblastoma treated between 1990 and 2014.
 Chromosomal abnormalities include the following:

-The classification of medulloblastoma into the four major subtypes will likely be altered in the future.[43,44,59,60] Further subdivision within subgroups based on molecular characteristics is likely as each of the subgroups is further molecularly dissected, although there is no consensus regarding an alternative classification.[37,45,49]
+The classification of medulloblastoma into the four major subtypes will likely be altered in the future.[46,47,63,64] Further subdivision within subgroups based on molecular characteristics is likely because each of the subgroups is further molecularly dissected, although the studies are nearing consensus as data from multiple independent studies are merged.
+As an example, using complementary bioinformatics approaches, concordance was analyzed between multiple large published cohorts, and a more unified subgrouping was described.
+For children with group 3 and group 4 medulloblastomas, eight distinct subgroups were determined by DNA methylation clustering.
+Specific subgroups had different prognoses.[38,48,54,65]

 Historically, staging was based on an intraoperative evaluation of both the size and extent of the tumor, coupled with postoperative neuroimaging of the brain and spine and cytological evaluation of CSF (the Chang system).
 Intraoperative evaluation of the extent of the tumor has been supplanted by neuraxis imaging before diagnosis and postoperative imaging to determine the amount of primary site residual disease.
 The following tests and procedures are now used for staging: